A Multidisciplinary Perspective on Globalisation

 Chapter 5: Buying Right: Consuming Ethically and Human Rights

-Andrew Fagan INTRODUCTION Can shopping positively contribute to the promotion and protection of human rights?
+5. Buying right: Consuming ethically and human rights Andrew Fagan INTRODUCTION Can shopping positively contribute to the promotion and protection of human rights?
 The discourse of human rights has long been dominated by a concern for the dichotomous relationship between states and individuals.
 The relative simplicity of this picture has been complicated in recent years in a variety of ways.
 For example, the emergence and inﬂuence of international and national non-governmental movements which, in effect, occupy an intermediate position between states and individuals have, through their work, altered the nature of the relationship between states and individuals.
 One consequence of the emergence of international non-governmental organisations has been the creation of relationships between collections of individuals which both cross national and even continental boundaries and, in so doing, bypass national governments.
 The bulk of the efforts of these organisations has consisted of such things as raising awareness of human rights abuses, mobilising campaigns against those responsible for these abuses, exerting pressure on governmental and inter-governmental institutions to take direct action against the abusers, and raising funds to maintain these campaigns.
 Until relatively recently few within this ﬁeld considered the possibility of promoting and protecting social and economic rights by means of going shopping.
 However, the emergence of what I shall henceforth refer to as the phenomenon of ‘ethical shopping’ offers precisely this promise.
-Through shopping ethically, we consumers residing in the afﬂuent countries of the world are presented with the opportunity of enhancing human rights through spending our money not simply on media campaigns and pamphlet...
+Through shopping ethically, we consumers residing in the afﬂuent countries of the world are presented with the opportunity of enhancing human rights through spending our...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.